teamspatzenhirn/Simulator/README.md

 make
 ```

-To build and run the simulator afterwards the "run" target is also defined
+To build and run the simulator afterwards the "run" target can also be used:

 ```
 make run